jawking/machine-learning-introduction/assets/ml-resources.md

   - Exposes you to broad range of topics and gives you the big picture
   - Pretty hands on
 - https://www.edx.org/course/learning-data-introductory-machine-caltechx-cs1156x
-  - This course is a bit more advance
+  - This course is a bit more advanced online course
+  - The enrollment